SystemsCyber/ShimDLL/SocketShim/README.md

 # SocketShim

 ## Overview
-SocketRP1210Shim is a middleware software tool developed for vehicle diagnostics cybersecurity research, particularly for heavy vehicles using RP1210 compliant vehicle diagnostic adapters (VDAs).
+SocketShim is a middleware software tool developed for vehicle diagnostics cybersecurity research, particularly for heavy vehicles using RP1210 compliant vehicle diagnostic adapters (VDAs).
 It acts as a shim layer between diagnostic software and VDA's device driver, enabling analysis and manipulation of diagnostic communications.

 ### Key Features and Functions:
 1. **Interception and Redirection**: SocketShim operates by intercepting the communication between the vehicle's diagnostic software and the VDA's device driver.